Responding to fires

 - 'OUT' is used when all active flames have been blacked out (extinguished) and there is a low risk of reignition.

-Under the Rural Fires Act 1997, OEH has a statutory responsibility for fire management and control on its managed land and to protect human life, property, the environment, and natural and cultural heritage from the adverse effects of fire.
+Under the Rural Fires Act 1997, Office of Environment and Heritage (OEH) has a statutory responsibility for fire management and control on its managed land and to protect human life, property, the environment, and natural and cultural heritage from the adverse effects of fire.

 All fire suppression operations undertaken by OEH are done in accordance with an Incident Action Plan (IAP) specific top the fire and utilising the Australian Inter-Service Incident Management System (AIIMS) developed by the Australian Fire Authorities Council (AFAC).